 } catch (IOException e) { }

 There is no in-built mechanism to separate the output of each command executed.
-It’s just all part of the same stream.
-To a user who understands this, it’s easy to use, but to control it programmatically, this is more problematic.
+It's just all part of the same stream.
+To a user that understands this its easy for them to use, but to control it programmatically this is more problematic.

 Executing commands requires that we write commands to an OutputStream, as we see in the example below: